jusso-dev/Personal-Blog/_data/blog/2021-02-14-why-having-your-homelab-can-be-invaluable-to-your-career-progression.md

 * Nessus Essentials

   Whether you're running a Homelab or an enterprise fleet of servers, you should not overlook security.
-Nessus provides me the ability to automatically scan my entire fleet of unix based hosts, and report on any vulnerabilities it finds, as well as any hidden malware.
+Nessus provides me the ability to automatically scan my entire fleet of Unix based hosts, and report on any vulnerabilities it finds, as well as any hidden malware.
+More on this below.

 ![Nessus](/assets/Nessus Essentials.jpg "Nessus Essentials Vulnerability Scanning")

 * Nextcloud